What it means for you

 Changes to fees

-- There is a 3% cap on administration and investment fees for accounts with balances below $6,000.
+- There is a 3% cap on administration and investment fees for super accounts with balances below $6,000.

 Inactive account transfer